ratchadj/docker-magento2/README.md

       MYSQL_USER: magento2
       MYSQL_PASSWORD: magento2
-/database/mysql56/mysql/conf.d : this file for extend MySQL configurable /database/mysql56/init : please put sql script for running when container start
+/database/mysql56/mysql/conf.d : this file for extend MySQL configurable /database/mysql56/init : please put sql script for running script when container is starting

 ***container no.2 for redis***